Mattel

 6.3.
 Past profitability Net Income

-Yield Trend: Rising and has grown by 65.6% over the last 5 years.
+Yield Trend: Negative and has fallen by -8% over the last 5 years.

-Profitability vs Sector: The return for the last year (0%) exceeds the return for the sector (-7.19%).
+Profitability vs Sector: The return for the last year (0%) is lower than the return for the sector (248.12%).

 6.4.
 ROE